traefik/traefik/docs/content/routing/routers/index.md

 ### Rule

 Rules are a set of matchers that determine if a particular request matches specific criteria.
-If the rule is verified, then the router becomes active and calls middlewares, then forward the request to the service.
+If the rule is verified, the router becomes active, calls middlewares, and then forwards the request to the service.

 ??? example "Host is traefik.io"